Direct answer

 This sounds basic.
 You would be surprised how many business websites have the phone number buried in the footer or on the contact page only.
 On mobile — where over 60% of your visitors are — your phone number should be prominent, visible without scrolling, and clickable as a tel: link.

 Test: open your website on your phone right now.
 Can you see the phone number without scrolling?
 Can you tap it to call directly?
 If the answer to either is no, you are losing mobile conversions every day.
+A sticky header on mobile that contains your phone number as a tap-to-call button is one of the highest-ROI single changes a service business can make.

 2. One clear call-to-action above the fold